ayotidapo/CurConverter/README.md

 CurConver is a currency converter app for latest currency exchange, built with React using fastForex API.
+Note: You need to visit [fastforex to Get your API key](https://console.fastforex.io/auth/signin) and update it in the .env file

 ## To run the app